 41% of participants associated red with fear or terror.
 Black was a close second at 38%.
 If you’re working on a horror-themed website, black and red are the obvious choices.

-Interestingly, none of the respondents associated blue with fear, which again shows how trustworthy and calming the color is perceived to be.
+Interestingly, none of the respondents associated blue with fear, again showing how trustworthy and calming the color is perceived as.